Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

 Function names follow the same laws and conventions that variable names do.

-A list of all known inbuilt XS functions and their descriptions are provided in the [Fucntion Reference](../functions/ "Jump to: XS Scripting > Function Reference") section of this guide.
+A list of all inbuilt XS functions and their descriptions are provided in the [Fucntion Reference](../functions/ "Jump to: XS Scripting > Function Reference") section of this guide.

 #### 2. File Structure